1099-NEC Ultimate Tax Guide for Nurses and CNAs

 What Is a Nonemployee Compensation Form?

-Unlike staff employees who typically receive an annual W-2 at tax time, contract employees receive the nonemployee compensation form, 1099-NEC.
-The 1099-NEC is sent to both the worker and the IRS and is the official record of contract-work payments received throughout the year.
+Unlike staff employees who typically receive an annual W-2 at tax time, independent contractors receive the nonemployee compensation form, 1099-NEC.
+The 1099-NEC is sent to both the independent contractor and the IRS and is the official record of contract-work payments received throughout the year.

 Do PRN Nurses File a 1099-NEC?

-Working PRN shifts through Nursa is different from traditional staff jobs at facilities because you are considered a contract employee, a gig worker, a freelancer, self-employed, etc. This work classification has different tax implications; you don't have an employer withholding or paying any of your taxes.
+Working PRN shifts through Nursa is different from traditional staff jobs at facilities because you are considered an independent contractor, a gig worker, a freelancer, self-employed, etc. This work classification has different tax implications; you don't have an employer withholding or paying any of your taxes.
 In summary, PRN nurses must file 1099-NECs.

 What Types of Nurses Should File a 1099-NEC?